 No ordinary curry powder I might add.
 You need to find a special Malaysian meat curry powder, like Yeo’s Malaysian Curry Powder (shown below).
 There are a few brands out there which are suitable but Yeo’s is my favourite.
 (FYI – I asked the Malay chefs at a couple of places how they cooked their curries and both pointed to giant buckets of pre-mixed curry powder – without a glimpse of shame).

-As a result of this fabulous curry powder, this creamy, spiced delight can be on the table in around 30 minutes from start to end.
-That’s quite something for a curry.
-It’s a fragrant, not spicy hot dish that has a depth of flavour like nothing else.
+By fast tracking to flavour by using a curry powder, your Kari Ayam can be on the table in around 30 minutes from start to end.
+It’s a fragrant, not spicy curry with a depth of flavour like nothing else.
 The slight aniseed notes from the star anise are beautiful.
-It’s a perfect balanced flavour, thanks to the perfectly balanced powder.
+It’s a perfectly balanced flavour, thanks to the perfectly balanced powder.

 In my Kari Ayam recipe, the inclusion of fresh curry leaves and star anise mirror of the versions I ate in Malaysia and it’s a clever way to enhance the flavour even more.
 You can also add a cinnamon stick and a few cardamom pods if you like.

 In my opinion, Kari Ayam is best served with buttery and flaky Malaysian roti canal bread or paratha – you can find them from any good Asian/Indian supermarket in the frozen section (you CAN make them at home – but they’re pretty tricky so best left to 400 yr old Malaysian grandmothers in my opinion.
 They’re fried for a couple of minutes and puff up into flaky flatbreads.
 Fluffy Jasmine rice is also a winner.

 This Malaysian Chicken Curry is one of the easiest in my repertoire and it’s also one of my favourites.
 It absolutely deserves its high-ranking place on my 10 Best Chicken Curry Recipes.